 For a very long period of my life, I read just about everything that I could get my hands on.
-Even the idea of categorizing some kinds of books that I might rather not read came to me at the age of sixteen, when I moved from the vicinity of carefully chosen home and school libraries into the college hostel.
+Even the idea of avoiding some kinds of books as ones I might rather not read came to me at sixteen when I moved from carefully chosen home and school libraries into the college hostel.
 With good intentions of focusing all my time on communication theories and microelectronics, I had refrained from taking any reading material other than my textbooks, and within a few short weeks had started to make surreptitious visits to the arts college library adjoining ours.
-There I read vast quantities of the classics and there I came across Tender Muse, a poetry collection by Russian poetesses, which – but that is another story.
+There I read vast quantities of the classics and there I came across Tender Muse, a collection by Russian poetesses, which – but that is another story.

 We were forbidden from borrowing the arts library books, and so on the long weekends in that little town which was surrounded by hills and bordered by misty pathways of coniferous trees, my eyes would seek and find random novels lying about the hostel, which I would seek to borrow from their owners who would always, generously share them.
 It was there the I was exposed for the first time to ‘commercial’ or ‘popular’ fiction.
-I read through novels and stories of Jeffrey Archer and wondered why so many swooned over the forgettable page-turners.
-Shocked by some of the graphic scenes, I threw up my dinner while reading Bloodline.
-A friend with a penchant for the classics lent me Gone with the Wind, which I enjoyed.
-But I was not able to get through more than the first five pages of a Mills & Boon novel, coloured paperbacks of which were scattered around the hostel like fallen spring flowers in the wind.
-The classmate who lent me the book was a connoisseur of the said romances.
-According to her, reading them cleared her mind and relaxed her.
-As I was rather prudish, she chose a novel for me from her large collection, a book which according to her was ‘very mild’, ‘no strong scenes’.
-But the first five pages of that novel were not only devoid of strong scenes, they did not appear to have scenes at all – just three stick figure stereotypes standing on the page, speaking atrocious dialogue.
+I read Jeffrey Archer and wondered why so many swooned over the forgettable page-turners.
+Shocked by the graphic scenes, I threw up my dinner while reading Bloodline.
+A friend lent me Gone with the Wind, which I enjoyed.
+But I was not able to get through more than the first five pages of a Mills & Boon novel, coloured paperbacks of which were scattered around the hostel like fallen spring flowers.
+The classmate who lent me the book was a connoisseur of these romances who claimed that reading them cleared her mind and relaxed her.
+As I was rather prudish, she chose a novel for me from her large collection, a book which according to her was ‘very mild’ with ‘no strong scenes’.
+But the first five pages of that novel were not only devoid of strong scenes, they did not appear to have scenes at all – just three stick figure stereotypes standing on the page, speaking atrociously constructed dialogue.
 Whatever else it might have been, it was not literature.
-I returned the book and learned to ignore pulp romances as well as thrillers of most kinds, with the exception of standard science fiction and literary mysteries.
+I returned the book.
 My days of reading ‘everything I got my hands on’ were over.

 But is every book that calls itself literary fiction really worth reading?
 Though not exactly in the same league as the pulp paperbacks referenced above, I recently read a book that aspired to, and was categorised as literary fiction for a class on dramatization taught by the author.
 Despite the striking opening with the main character who wins a reality show and is thereafter lost in a jungle, and a promising premise of nostalgia for old England which is often interesting to readers of English literature across the world, the characters and narrative turned out to be flat and uninspiring.
 It comes as no surprise that Amazon mentions the book being out of print.
 This is one of the very few books that I plan to give away as it was really not worth the time spent on it.